 * After that, click “(RE-)START 4G” button.
 If all provided information for the SIM-card are correct and LTE-reception is available at your position, the “4G Is Inactive” in red becomes “4G is Active” in green.

-* The configuration is saved and should connect with mobile-network also after reboot
+* The configuration is saved and connect with mobile-network after each reboot

 The WiFi-module is delivered with two different modis.

 * Access-Point (AP): The standard way is the Access-Point (AP) functionallity.
 This means the MSRTK Module spans his own WiFi-Network with the SSID “ANAVS_MSRTK_AP” with Passwort “anavsrtk”.
 Please use this mode for your first steps to get familiar with the system.